googleapis/google-cloud-ruby/google-cloud-dialogflow/AUTHENTICATION.md

 environments such as Docker containers where writing files is difficult or not encouraged.

-The environment variables that google-cloud-dialogflow checks for project ID are:

-1. `DIALOGFLOW_PROJECT`
-2. `GOOGLE_CLOUD_PROJECT`

 The environment variables that google-cloud-dialogflow checks for credentials are configured on {Google::Cloud::Dialogflow::V2::Credentials}:

 1. `DIALOGFLOW_CREDENTIALS` - Path to JSON file, or JSON contents
 2. `DIALOGFLOW_KEYFILE` - Path to JSON file, or JSON contents